milesnov/developer/openai-with-oracle/deploy-model-oci/deploy-model-oci.md

 In this lab, you will:
 - Create a compute instance on OCI
 - Connect your SSH client to your compute instance
-- Create a Conda environment, download the Groovy model, and download the GitHub repository with the examples
+- Create a Conda environment, download the Groovy model, and download the GitHub repository
 - Run the example

 ### Prerequisites